Sept. 6, 2025 - Freedomain Radio - Stefan Molyneux

 So if Bob, if Bob not buying soda is a non-action, then that's what I was talking about.

-So can we so I was skipping over the I was a little bit skipping over the diet part and going straight to the to the root of the question, my original question.
+So I was skipping over the diet part and going straight to the root of the question, my original question.

 Well, but you weren't telling me that.

-You weren't saying, Steph, I'm gonna jump out of the diet thing, because I'm gonna talk about the virtue thing, but I'm gonna pretend that I'm talking about the diet thing.
+You weren't saying, Steph, I'm going to jump out of the diet thing because I'm going to talk about the virtue thing, but I'm going to pretend that I'm talking about the diet thing because you weren't talking about virtue.

-So you were using you were using my analogy, but trying to jump to virtue while still talking about human beings need to eat something.
+So you were using my analogy, but trying to jump to virtue while still talking about human beings need to eat something.

-I and I do see how that was not well deliberate and hard to follow.
+I do see, yes, I do see how that was not well delivered and hard to follow.

 And not listening.

-I I'm still gonna push back on that.
+I'm still going to push back on that.

 Because now your preference or what you want to talk about has taken over the conversation and you haven't communicated that to me.

-I'd honestly have no idea how that works, but but that's what you were saying.
+I honestly have no idea how that works, but that's what you were saying.

-But if if you're listening, you respond to what the person says.
+But if you're listening, you respond to what the person says.

 If you go off on some tangent, then you're not listening anymore.